 A Federal Paid Sick Leave Law Will Guarantee Universal Minimum Coverage and Allow States and Localities to Build on That Framework

 While a growing number of states have adopted paid sick leave requirements, many others have taken the opposite tack, preventing—or pre-empting—cities and counties from enacting their own local paid sick leave policies.
 Milwaukee, WI and Orange County, FL provide prime examples.
 In both of those localities, voters overwhelmingly passed ballot initiatives giving workers a right to paid sick leave only to have that right snatched away by their state legislatures passing preemption laws.
-While 6 states preempt local paid sick leave ordinances as part of a comprehensive statewide paid sick leave law, another 18 create a regulatory vacuum, where there is no federal or state paid leave requirement and no possibility of local ones.
+While 6 states preempt local paid sick leave ordinances as part of a comprehensive statewide paid sick leave law, at least another 18 create a regulatory vacuum, where there is no federal or state paid leave requirement and no possibility of local ones.

 Preemption of paid sick leave is an especially troubling trend because it overwrites the will of local communities in ways that disproportionately affect BIPOC workers.
 In Alabama, for example, the majority-white legislature responded to a minimum wage ordinance passed in Birmingham, a major-ity-Black city, and the potential for future labor protections (like paid sick leave) by preempting any local regulations related to wages or paid leave.
-While the lawsuit challenging this preemption law was eventually dismissed, the 11th Circuit Court of Appeals found that there was compelling evidence that the law was motivated by racial animus.74 This same pattern of majority-white legislatures blocking local labor standards has played out again and again in predominantly-Black cities like Atlanta, St. Louis, and Cleveland.75
+While the lawsuit challenging this preemption law was eventually dismissed, the 11th Circuit Court of Appeals found that there was compelling evidence that the law was motivated by racial animus.79 This same pattern of majority-white legislatures blocking local labor standards has played out again and again in predominantly-Black cities like Atlanta, St. Louis, and Cleveland.80

 The Current Paid Sick Leave Landscape & the Need for a Federal Law